brophdawg11/remix-validity-state/README.md

 });
 ```

-`info` is of the following structure:
+The returned `info` value is of the following structure:

 ```ts
 interface InputInfo {